-Enjoy an active holiday in France's Loire Valley with canoeing, kayaking, boat tours and river cruises, or cycling along marked cycle paths and trails
+Enjoy an active holiday in France's Loire Valley with canoeing, kayaking, boat tours and river cruises, or cycling along marked cycle paths and trails.
+Pack your car and sail to France with Brittany Ferries.

 Canoeing & boat trips